Make your own inspiring Live Laugh Love art prints in less than an hour with these easy instructions and free printable images.

 This was actually much easier than I thought it would be, and you could use the same process for pretty much any word that you want to translate into a symbol.

 I sized each of the final images to fit in an 8″ x 10″ frame and simply printed them on my laser printer.

-If you would like to print out these symbols, too, you can find the downloads at the bottom of the page.
+If you would like to print out these symbols, too, you can find the printables at the bottom of the page.

 Then I cut the paper to the right size.

 The easiest way to do this is to use the glass from the frame.

 Place it over the picture so that the image is centered.

 Then use a pencil to draw around the edge of the glass.

 The last step is to put the prints in the frames and hang them.